karlkoorna/tweaky/README.md

 Defines commands to be executed on toggle.

 Before toggling:
-1. `{}` will be replaced with an absolute path to the script directory.
+1. `{}` will be replaced with the absolute path to the script directory.
 2. Environment variable `TWEAKY` with value `0` or `1` indicating new state will be set for the started process.

 ```ini